 The student-to-faculty ratio is 9:1 and approximately 70% of classes contain 20 students or fewer.

-Undegraduates may enroll in combined degree programs, special degree paths, and early admission programs with our graduate schools.
+Undergraduates may enroll in combined degree programs, special degree paths, and early admission programs with Tufts graduate schools.

-Tufts' Institute for Global Leadership provides educational opportunities to responsibly engage global issues through classes, global research, internships, workshops and simulations involving leaders from public and private sectors.
+Tufts' Institute for Global Leadership provides educational opportunities to responsibly engage with global issues through classes, comprehensive research, internships, workshops and simulations involving leaders from public and private sectors.

 Tufts is also home to the Jonathan M. Tisch College of Civic Life, a national leader in civic education and research.
-Through an intensive leadership program, summer internship experiences, a year-long service learning program, and other initiatives, Tisch College seeks to prepare students for a lifetime of engagement in civic and democratic life.
+Through an intensive leadership program, summer internship experiences, year and semester long international service learning programs, and other initiatives, Tisch College seeks to prepare students for a lifetime of engagement in civic and democratic life.